joshbeard/puppet-crowd/README.markdown

 ## Limitations

- This module has been built on and tested against Puppet 2.7 and higher.
+ This module has been built on and tested against Puppet 4.0 and higher.

  The module has been tested on:

- * Ubuntu 12.04
  * EL 6
+ * EL 7

  The module has been tested against the following database(s):

  * MySQL
+ * Oracle